jvspeed74/Python-Workshop/assignment04/cipher.README.md

 The `cipher.py` script serves two main purposes:

 1. **Passage Manager**: Stores passages along with their titles and provides a method to display available passages.
+   Users are able to add passages with select constraints.
 2. **Text Scraper**: Allows users to search for a specific character within a selected passage and returns the count of occurrences.